Nitrux/nitrux-bug-tracker/README.md

 You should not file a bug if you are:

 1. Requesting new software.
 2. _Discussing features, existing policy, proposing features, or ideas.
-If you are a Patreon Supporter please head over [here](https://github.com/Nitrux/patreon-feature-requests) instead._
 3. Filing a bug against software not provided by Nitrux.

 ## Submitting a Bug